England World Cup 2022: When Gareth Southgate will announce his squad

 Goalkeepers: Jordan Pickford (Everton), Aaron Ramsdale (Arsenal), Nick Pope (Newcastle)

-Defenders: Trent Alexander-Arnold (Liverpool), Kieran Trippier (Newcastle), Kyle Walker (Man City), Ben White (Arsenal), John Stones (Man City), Eric Dier (Tottenham), Harry Maguire (Man United), Conor Coady (Everton), Luke Shaw (Man United), Tyrick Mitchell (Crystal Palace)
+Defenders: Trent Alexander-Arnold (Liverpool), Kieran Trippier (Newcastle), Kyle Walker (Man City), Ben White (Arsenal), John Stones (Man City), Eric Dier (Tottenham), Harry Maguire (Man United), Conor Coady (on loan at Everton from Wolves), Luke Shaw (Man United), Tyrick Mitchell (Crystal Palace)

 Advertisement

-Midfielders Declan Rice (West Ham), James Ward-Prowse (Southampton), Mason Mount (Chelsea), Jude Bellingham (Borussia Dortmund), Ruben Loftus-Cheek (Chelsea), Kalvin Phillips (Man City
+Midfielders Declan Rice (West Ham), James Ward-Prowse (Southampton), Mason Mount (Chelsea), Jude Bellingham (Borussia Dortmund), Kalvin Phillips (Man City)